March 12, 2026

 Total Cost of Ownership

 Since EVs have fewer moving parts, maintenance and repairs are typically cheaper.
 Over the years, saving on maintenance makes up for the slightly higher initial purchase price of these vehicles.
 You may only have to pay for new wipers, tire rotations, and brake pads.
-The total cost of maintenance is around $4,200 for five years, and repairs typically cost $1,700 over the same time frame.
+The total cost of maintenance is around $4,600 for five years.

 It’s worth noting that your charging habits can make maintenance costs fluctuate.
 For instance, living in a warm climate or relying on DC fast charging can accelerate battery degradation and cause a battery capacity loss of 3 to 9% over 50,000 miles driven.
 Replacing a battery is a major expense, which is why prioritizing Level 2 charging can contribute to a lower cost of ownership for EVs.

 The total cost of ownership can also vary based on federal and local programs designed to support EV adoption.
-For instance, new owners can qualify for a federal tax credit of up to $7,500 on some EV models, and many states, utilities, and municipalities offer additional incentives to make EV ownership and charging more affordable.
+For instance, many states, utilities, and municipalities offer various incentives to make EV ownership and charging more affordable.

 Explore EV Charging Options With Qmerit